Fida: Music

-Critical reception
+Reception

 Taran Adarsh of Bollywood Hungama gave the film 2 out of 5 stars, writing "On the whole, FIDA has thrilling moments, but not enough to entice you completely.
 At the box-office, the film will find the going tough after the initial euphoria settles.
 Mainly a big city film, its prospects should be better at multiplexes."
 Anupama Chopra writing for India Today stated "Eventually, the novelty palls and the plot plods: the climax, in which Kareena is hanging from a bell, is both dated and ridiculous."

 Shilpa Bharatan-Iyer of Rediff.com gave the film a positive review, writing "Fida has its share of incongruities.
 But having said that, let me add Fida is definitely paisa vasool! (a common Hindi phrase meaning "value for money")."